ifenghm/intro-cs/README.md

 This process shows you how to work with github: primarily, pushing changes in files on your computer to github, and downloading files from github TO your computer!
 It's a great marketplace :)

 >NOTE: You have to create an SSH key for *every* computer you want to push changes to via terminal.
-Follow the directions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), I will also walk through this in class and might have a video posted on how to do this.
+Follow the directions [here](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 ## 1. How to copy down a git repository to your local repository!